codewitch-honey-crisis/clasp/README.md

 - `<index>` indicates the filesystem wildcard match to use for default files.
 This option defaults to `index.*` such that any file named `index` will have a default path associated with it as described in `<handlers>` just above.

-- `/nostatus` indicates that the HTTP status line is to be omitted from generated content.
+- `--nostatus` indicates that the HTTP status line is to be omitted from generated content.
 This allows your code to insert additional HTTP headers and custom status lines for each bit of content.

-- `/handlerfsm` indicates that a finite state machine and corresponding `int response_handler_match(const char* path_and_query)` should be generated that can be used to match incoming requests to the appropriate content handler. (see [section 4.1.3](#4.1.3))
+- `--handlerfsm` indicates that a finite state machine and corresponding `int response_handler_match(const char* path_and_query)` should be generated that can be used to match incoming requests to the appropriate content handler. (see [section 4.1.3](#4.1.3))

-- `/urlmap` indicates a map file which will be used to create additional routing for custom URLs for the handler FSM. (see [section 4.1.4](#4.1.4))
+- `<urlmap>` indicates a map file which will be used to create additional routing for custom URLs for the handler FSM. (see [section 4.1.4](#4.1.4))

-- `/?` must be specified by itself and simply displays the above screen
+- `--?` must be specified by itself and simply displays the above screen

 <a name="4.3"></a>